vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md

 		- benefited dimension: demand
 		- lower costs per unit of demand due to optimization and trust of customers
 		- barrier: time in market
-	- Lindy Effect - What accrues trust and optimizes capital operations?
+	- "Lindy Effect" - What accrues trust and optimizes capital operations?
 		- benefited dimension: capital
 		- low cost of capital thanks to optimization and trust of investors
 		- example: Blue chip stocks